CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 (b) “Candidate for licensure” means a person, not licensed as a mental health practitioner, who is receiving post-graduate supervision in mental health practice in New Hampshire in order to meet the licensing requirements;

-(c) “Face-to-face supervision” means being in the physical presence of individuals involved in the supervisory relationship during either individual or group supervision;
+(c) “Face-to-face” means being in the physical presence or synchronous “Health Insurance Portability and Accountability Act (HIPAA)” compliant virtual presence of individuals involved in the supervisory relationship during either individual or group supervision;

 (d) “Group supervision” means one supervisor in the physical presence of 2 or more supervisees at the same time;

-(e) “Individual supervision” means one supervisor in the physical presence of one supervisee; and
+(f) “Individual supervision” means one supervisor in the physical or synchronous virtual presence of one supervisee; and

 Source.
 (See Revision Note at chapter heading for Psy 100) #5675, eff 7-22-93; EXPIRED: 7-22-99